RapidoLaFleche/RapidoLaFleche/README.md

 - 💞️ I’m looking to collaborate on a big project !
 - 📫 How to reach me : junioryovo2002@gmail.com
 - 😄 Pronouns: KC Rapido :)
-- ⚡ Fun fact : I am a semiprofessional voleyball player
+- ⚡ Fun fact : I was a semiprofessional voleyball player

 <!---
 RapidoLaFleche/RapidoLaFleche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.